Professional-grade pipe flow calculations

 The calculator is suitable for ideal gases, as the calculator uses the equation of state for ideal gas during calculation.
 The calculator is not applicable for non-steady, pulsating flow.

-Based on the known pressure difference (head loss) between one point of flow stream at the start of a pipe or in front of a valve, to the outside point (like atmosphere), or after a valve with known inside pipe diameter, mass flow rate, and volume flow rate is calculated.
+Based on the known pressure difference (head loss) between one point of flow stream at the start of a pipe or in front of a valve, to the outside point (like atmosphere), or after a valve with known inside pipe diameter, mass flow rate, and volume discharge flow rate is calculated.
 The calculator uses a modified Darcy formula for flow rate calculation.

 where is: